Y0Coss/docs-fork/pages/account_and_service_management/managing_billing_payments_and_services/carbon_footprint/guide.en-ca.md

 ---
 title: "How to obtain the carbon footprint of your OVHcloud services"
-excerpt: "Find out how to recover the monthly carbon footprint of your Bare Metal services using our carbon calculator"
+excerpt: "Find out how to retrieve the monthly carbon footprint of your OVHcloud services using our carbon calculator"
 updated: 2025-02-26
 ---